 Anyone who uses an iPhone regularly likely has data taking up a lot of space.
 For iPhones without much storage, data management could be a problem.
 A cloud storage service stores your precious data and frees up space on your device.
 Fortunately, you can’t go wrong if you choose from the best cloud storage services.
 To help you choose, we focus on the best cloud storage for iPhone.

-iPhone users are probably familiar with iCloud Drive as it’s a core feature across many of Apple’s devices.
-For features like advanced file sharing, collaboration or privacy, iCloud Drive isn’t the best option.
+iPhone users are probably familiar with iCloud Drive, as it’s a core feature across many of Apple’s devices.
+However, for features like advanced file sharing, collaboration or privacy, iCloud Drive isn’t the best option.
 Choosing one of the following cloud storage providers will ensure that you get the features, storage and security you need.

 • 06/25/2022